NFF apologise to Super Falcons for airport delay

 The team's run at the 2019 Women's World Cup in France was marred by a sit-in protest at their hotel over unpaid bonuses and allowances following a last-16 defeat by Germany.

-It was not the first time they has protested over unpaid bonuses.
+It was not the first time they had protested over unpaid bonuses.
 After winning the Nations Cup in 2016 the squad staged a public demonstration in Abuja, while in 2004, they sat for three days in their hotel after winning the African title until allowances were paid.

 The NFF says this latest embarrassment is an isolated incident.